Promoting a soon to get very large portable carpet extraction company.

-Promoting the products also included not only cleaning-related magazines, but also facility management publications, education, and healthcare publications, as well as insurance and restoration magazines that addressed such things as cleaning up after hazards and fires.
+Promoting the company’s products not only included cleaning-related magazines, but also facility management publications, education, and healthcare publications, as well as insurance and restoration magazines that addressed such things as cleaning up after hazards and fires.

 We then took advantage of several content creation strategies to promote U.S. Products

 For instance, we brought in case studies.
 How better to tell the benefits of portable extractors over truck-mounted machines than to turn to carpet cleaning technicians that have realized this firsthand.

 One user of the client’s equipment discussed how he was able to secure an annual contract with a multi-level office building because he used portable equipment.
 “With a truck-mount, you can’t get higher than the second floor.
 With a portable, we can get to every floor in the building.
 Height does not matter.”

 Dealing with the fact that these were hot-water extractors became a bit more difficult at the time because some green organizations and advocates claimed that hot-water extractors negatively affected the environment.
 For instance, they claimed the hot-water machines released fumes into the air that cold-water machines did not.